 - leases the local popular tourist attraction Sturminster Mill from the Hinton St. Mary Estate and supervises its management by Sturminster Newton Heritage Trust.

 - maintains many footpaths, verges, amenity areas and other public open spaces around the town

 - provides highway verge maintenance services under the County Lengthsman Scheme.

 - has responsibility for the allotments at Filbridge Rise and kitchen garden plots behind Chinnocks

-- owns Butts Pond Local Nature Reserve and facilitates its management by the Open Spaces Group and the Dorset Countryside Rangers Service
+- owns Butts Pond Local Nature Reserve and facilitates its management the Dorset Countryside Rangers Service

 For more detailed information please access the Services section

 on this website.

 Many of these functions are supported by and only possible thanks to the efforts of those local people who give up their time voluntarily to serve the community.